Salvador, Bahia, Brazil: A Local Guide to the City

 Our guides speak fluent English and Portuguese.
 Spanish-speaking guides are also available upon request.
 Just let us know when booking.

-How do I pay for the free tour?
+How do I pay for the walking tour?

 Can I book a private tour for a group?